List of Marvel Comics characters: H: Hack

-Hack is a character appearing in American comic books published by Marvel Comics.

-Little is known about Hack before he made his appearance on the desolate island of Genosha.
-He was one of the few survivors after Cassandra Nova programmed her Wild Sentinels to decimate the island, killing over 16 million mutants.

-He found other survivors and allied himself with Unus the Untouchable and his gang.
-He was a very valuable asset on the island since all forms of electronic communication were eradicated or made useless by the resulting electro-magnetic damage.
-Inside of the gang, he became close friends with Hub and the two of them began to doubt if Unus' exclusive, clique-like strategy was the best way.
+Hack is one of the few survivors of Genosha after Cassandra Nova had Sentinels decimate the island, killing over 16 million mutants.
+He becomes a valuable asset on the island due to his telepathy, as all forms of electronic communication were eradicated or made useless by the attack.
+Hack lost his powers during the events of "Decimation".

-When the mentally ill Scarlet Witch removed the mutant gene from over 90% of the mutant population, Hack was one of the many who lost his powers.
-However, Quicksilver—as an act of penance for his part in the worldwide depowering—stole some Terrigen crystals from the Inhumans in an attempt to repower some mutants.
-He started his mass efforts in Genosha and effectively restored the abilities of many on the island including Wicked, Freakshow, and Callisto.
-But in a cruel twist of fate, their abilities were amplified beyond control and quickly faded.
-Hack's fate since that time is unknown.

 Haechi

-Haechi (Mark Sim) is a character appearing in American comic books published by Marvel Comics.
-Created by Christopher Yost and Marcus To, he first appeared in New Warriors (vol. 5) #2 (March 2014).

-Sim is among the latent Inhumans who gained powers from the Terrigen Mist bomb, gaining the ability to absorb energy and transform into a draconian bull-like creature resembling his namesake.
+Haechi (Mark Sim) is among the latent Inhumans who gained powers from the Terrigen Mist bomb, gaining the ability to absorb energy and transform into a draconian bull-like creature resembling his namesake.
 Sim is initially mistaken for a mutant and blamed for the destruction caused by Sun Girl's battle with the Evolutionaries, servants of the High Evolutionary.
 He later joins a new incarnation of the New Warriors.

-Powers and abilities

 Haechi can absorb most types of energy directed toward him and expel it in the form of fiery blasts.
 After he obtains enough energy, Haechi is able to transform into a draconian creature.
 In his human form, Haechi possesses a single horn on his head and scales across his arms.